 Each year, open enrollment allows employers to offer group benefits to their employees for a brief time, generally around 30 to 45 days.
 During this critical window, employees must be informed about the employee benefits they may sign up for, when to do this, and where to enroll.
 Unfortunately, many human resource teams struggle to communicate the necessary information to employees so they may miss out.

-Email can be a powerful communication tool for educating employees during open enrollment periods, when used right.
-Because it’s widely accepted and accessible as a communication tool, this can be a good way to reach all of employees.
-Learn 10 expert tips for communicating benefits during open enrollment so your employees take full advantage of your group benefit offerings this year.
+Email can be a powerful communication tool for educating employees during open enrollment periods when used right.
+Because it’s widely accepted and accessible as a communication tool, this can be a good way to reach all of the employees.
+Learn expert tips for communicating benefits during the open enrollment, so your employees take full advantage of your group benefit offerings this year.

 It’s always a good thing to get full buy-in from managers during benefits enrollment efforts.
 Why?
 Managers can help employees to prioritize getting enrolled in their benefits for the upcoming plan year, and they can share how benefits support employee goals.
 Use a focused email campaign for managers during OE periods to keep them abreast of important tasks and dates.

 Before sending out any benefits emails, make sure that grammar and spelling are checked thoroughly.
-This can ensure that no typos make their way to readers and that the emails make good sense.
-Typos can confuse employees and they look unprofessional.
+It can ensure that no typos make their way to readers and that the emails make good sense.
+Typos can confuse employees, and they look unprofessional.

-Tip #8 – Use a standard email template and leave out the HTML
+Use a Standard Email Template and Leave out the HTML

 To help employees understand the full value of their employee benefits, use total rewards statements at least once during this quarter.
-This can be attached as a PDF to individual emails or a hyperlink can be included in the email to run a total rewards statement at the employees’ convenience.
+It can be attached as a PDF to individual emails, or a hyperlink can be included in the email to run a total rewards statement at the employees’ convenience.